-“Philasendria you know what tomorrow is don’t you,” Isabella said excitedly.
+“Philasendria you know what tomorrow is, don’t you,” Isabella said excitedly.

-Feeling alone and desperate for companionship she watched the little girl play for several days staying close to her without revealing herself.
+Philasendria, fairy queen and last of the fairies regarded the red-headed girl thoughtfully.
+She had matured since she first met her ten years ago.
+Philasendria still harboured guilt and responsibility for having awakened the dormant magic within Isabella.
+Feeling alone and desperate for companionship, she watched the little girl play for several days staying close to her without revealing herself.
 One day she followed her into woods.
 She felt concern for the girl as she started to climb a tree.
 Isabella was always adventurous and fearless.
 Having reached high in the tree, she suddenly lost her footing and couldn’t hold on falling out of the tree.
-The fall would be fatal the fairy realised thus she acted using her fairy dust to catch and lower Isabella to the ground gently and in doing so revealed herself to Isabella for the first time.
+The fall would be fatal the fairy realised, and she acted using her fairy dust to catch and lower Isabella to the ground gently and in doing so revealed herself to the Isabella for the first time.

-“I will, Philasendria,” Isabella said jumping up from the chair she danced around the room as the fairy flew around her in circles.
+“I will, Philasendria,” Isabella said, jumping up from the chair she danced around the room as the fairy flew around her in circles.

 A door opened downstairs, the fairy vanished.
 “Isabella did you finish all your chores?” a voice called from below.

-“For tomorrow, open it,”
+“For tomorrow, open it,” he said, smiling.